svenpaulsen/ts3client-notification-plugin/README.md

 This simple plugin sends desktop notifications when your nickname is mentioned in the chat or when you're receiving receiving private messages.

+**Note**: Notifications are sent using the tray icon so make sure you have it enabled in the TeamSpeak 3 Client settings.

 ## Requirements

 - [TeamSpeak 3 Client Plugin SDK](https://github.com/svenpaulsen/ts3client-pluginsdk)